 Hello there, welcome!

-Before we get into some future topics, I want to give you an abridged version of our story.
+Before we get into some future topics, here is an abridged version of our story.

 (Written in 2017, updated 2022) Eleven years ago, we were a normal family living normal family life.
-My husband Jeff and I have three children and live in the same town in which I grew up.
-We had a busy, normal life like many of you — school, homework, sports, were active in a local church, worried about finances, had friends, celebrated holidays, did things and made plans.
+My husband Jeff and I have three children and live in the same town where I grew up.
+We had a busy, normal life like many of you — school, homework, sports, were active in a local church, had friends, celebrated holidays, and made plans.

-Our then 12 year old son, Carson, who had been healthy all his life fell suddenly and violently ill with severe digestive illness.
-In a matter of weeks he went from being a strong, happy, vibrant child to a pale, thin, weak boy suffering with unrelenting extreme pain.
-Over the last six years we have done every single kind of medical and natural treatment possible.
-Trust me when I say there is nothing I haven’t heard about.
-We have taken him all over the country and done everything we could do.
-I’m talking E V E R Y T H I N G.
+Our then 12 year old son, Carson, fell suddenly and violently ill with severe digestive illness.
+In a matter of weeks he went from a strong, happy, vibrant child to a pale, thin, weak boy suffering with unrelenting extreme pain.
+Over the last eleven years we have done every single kind of medical and natural treatment possible.
+We have took him all over the country and pursued everything we could to restore his health.

-We’ve lived in the hospital for 21 hospitalizations in total, some of them over two months long.
-He carries several diagnosis’… Crohn’s Disease, Primary Sclerosing Cholangitis, Eosinophilic Gastritis, Eosinophilic Esophagitis, Delayed Growth, Chronic Anemia and severe Osteoporosis.
+We’ve lived in the hospital for 23 hospitalizations in total, some of them months long.
+He carries seventeen diagnosis… Crohn’s Disease, Primary Sclerosing Cholangitis, Eosinophilic Gastritis, Eosinophilic Esophagitis, Delayed Growth, Chronic Anemia and severe Osteoporosis to name a few.
 Many months we’ve used feeding tubes to give him broken down elemental baby formula to survive.
-He is currently receiving his nutrition intravenously 24/7.
+For two years he received his nutrition intravenously 24/7.
 He no longer has a large intestine.

-Here’s where the story starts to get a little better…
+But it didn’t.
+Here’s where the story starts to get better…

-About three years ago I was in the lowest of low places.
-Through a set of circumstances, God’s light began to break though into my darkness.
-I became desperate for Him, desperate to understand our situation in the context of His life and His word.
-He started to take me on a long, painful and glorious journey.
-I have spent hours in study and prayer every day for three years.
-You can’t spend that much time with our precious, loving God and not be changed.
+In my condition of despair nine years ago, God’s light began to break though my darkness.
+I became desperate for Him, driven to understand our situation in the context of His life and His word.
+He started to take me on a long, painful, glorious journey.
 While our physical situation was still horrific every day, I began to see things from a different perspective, one that was filled with hope.

-It was HARD, and it was a FIGHT.
-It is an ACT OF WAR to choose hope when all of life is telling you there is no reason for hope.
+It was a FIGHT.
+It is an act of war to choose hope when all of life is telling you there is no reason for hope.
 (If you would like to read more about how I fought my way out of the darkness, you can find that in two parts, Part 1 and Part 2.
-I pray that my experiences will help others.)
 Some of you are in this place right now.

-Deep down I knew that Carson would not always be sick even though the doctors say his condition will be life-long.
-God told me from the very beginning it would be a fight, and not to believe everything we heard.
-We’ve worked hard in not taking on the labels that doctors wanted to give him.
-I couldn’t bear the thought that my son would take on a disease label for the rest of his life.
-I don’t believe that just because a doctor says something is true, that it automatically is.
-While I have believed that Carson will be well again, everything in our physical circumstances has screamed the opposite.
-Maybe people on the outside think I am simply in denial.
-All I can tell you is through everything there has been an underlying “knowing” that it will not always be this way.
+I knew that Carson would not always be sick even though doctors consider his diagnosis’ incurable and lifelong.
+God told me from the very beginning not to believe what we heard.
+We’ve worked hard to not take on the labels that doctors wanted to give him.
+By this I mean yes, physical diagnosis’ exist but are not allowed a position in our minds over the voice of God.
+I don’t believe that just because a doctor says something is true, it automatically is.
+While I’ve known that Carson will be well again, everything in our physical circumstances continues to scream the opposite.
+Maybe those on the outside think I am simply in denial.
+All I can say is our faith is strong in what God has promised.

-I’m here to tell you that God will meet you where you are, if you take a step towards Him.
+God will meet you where you are, if you take a step towards Him.
 His heart is so full of love for all people.
 He hears you.
 He sees you.
-You matter.

-The subjects I write about may not appeal to everyone, I totally get that.
-My years of pain have brought me to the place where I pretty much have little tolerance for meaningless conversation or trivial, every-day life subjects.
-Long term suffering does that to you.
+The subjects I write about may not appeal to everyone, I get that.
+The years of pain have brought me to the place where I have little tolerance for meaningless conversation or trivial subjects.
+Long term suffering has that affect on you.

-I can tell you this one thing that God is passionate about: a close relationship with Him is the most important journey you can ever take, the most fulfilled you will ever be, EVERYTHING else pales in comparison.
+Developing a close relationship with Him is the most important journey you can ever take, the most fulfilled you will ever be, EVERYTHING else pales in comparison.
 This is available to every single person on the planet.
-I am sure we will be talking about this, some of our personal journey and some completely unrelated but interesting things He wants to talk about.

 I live both completely heartbroken and full of hope.
 Those two things can coexist.

-BUT, you will want to stay nearby for the rest of our story.
+BUT, you definitely want to stay nearby for the rest of our story.
 There are amazing things we know that God has told us are coming.
 Carson will be completely well again, and he has a future.
-Even in the last months, He has confirmed this to us in at least five different ways, personally and through different people that don’t even know each other.
 Carson believes this completely and without reservation too.
-In fact His faith has been the most remarkable thing I have ever seen in my life.